starfi5h/DSP_Mod/AlterTickrate/README.md

 Compat: [NebulaMultiplayerMod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/), [DSPOptimizations](https://dsp.thunderstore.io/package/Selsion/DSPOptimizations/)
 Incompat: [SampleAndHoldSim](https://dsp.thunderstore.io/package/starfi5h/SampleAndHoldSim/), [Blackbox](https://dsp.thunderstore.io/package/Raptor/Blackbox/)
 If there are belt speed changing mods (GenesisBook, BetterMachines, BeltSpeedEnhancement), the belt feature will be disabled, `Belt` and `Storage` will be set to 1.
+If [LabOpt](https://dsp.thunderstore.io/package/soarqin/LabOpt/) is present, the lab feature will be disabled.
+All config values under `Lab` will be set to 1.
 When using mods that add new buildings, it's recommend to use SampleAndHoldSim for better compatibility.

 ----